 Housing change is minimal to reflect specific site constraints through design, fencing, materials, and building height which are different to current housing.
-Housing types will be focused on single dwellings and dual occupancies on large sites that can meet the minimum subdivision area.
+Housing types will be focused on single dwellings and dual occupancies on large sites that can meet any minimum subdivision area.

 8.4.4.
-Rural lots
+New development area